 Specifically we participated in the community engagement process to help ascertain community attitudes and expectations around the revitalisation project.
 This involved stakeholders and community members and was led by the Brisbane based consultancy - Co-Design.
 Community participation was facilitated with the aim of capacity building local groups around activation projects.
 A select group of Sunshine Coast and Brisbane based designers, including POMO, were also invited to participate in a one day workshop aimed at generating a range of ideas as to how Cribb Street might be redesigned and revitalised.
 POMO was able to make a presentation at this workshop to help the designers understand the historical and cultural context of the town, a vital ingredient to creating successful place-based design.

-A further component of the project involved working with Hamish Sewell from Soundtrails and local community members in identifying a number of locations on Cribb Street with heritage value.
-These locations will become part of a walkable heritage trail that has a customised audio component that allows people to use their phones to hear stories of the town’s history as told by residents.
+A further component of the project involved working with Soundtrails and local community members in identifying a number of locations on Cribb Street with heritage value.
+These locations and their stories became part of a walkable heritage trail that has a customised audio component that allows people to use their phones to hear and see stories of the town’s history.
 A rich soundscape ensures that this is a highly engaging experience for users and brings to life the historical importance of the town and a number of its heritage sites.
+The audio trail is activated by QR codes contained on a wayfinding sign that POMO designed.

 When we set out to design our studio we approached it like any design project, we began by identifying the priorities and creating a strategic framework to guide the decision making.